-• There are 2 total exams for this course.

-• The midterm is given in Week 7 and the Final in Week 11.
+- There are 2 total exams for this course.
+The exams are computer-based proctored exams. - The midterm is given in Week 5 and the Final in Week 8.
 Please check the actual dates provided in the weekly schedule document.
-You will be given a 4 days long time window to take each exam.
-No extension will be allowed outside those assigned windows.

-- The midterm is designed to take 110 minutes maximum. - The final is designed to take 110 minutes maximum. - Exam answers must be written using any text editor and uploaded (as .pdf format) to Canvas This is to secure your submission.
-If the exam did not get uploaded, the instructor can do nothing.
-No hand written or scanned submission will be allowed in the exams.
-Most importantly, tablets , scanners and calculators are not allowed in the exams. - The instructor must be informed once you have completed the exam
+You will be given a 4/5 days long time window to take each exam.
+No extension will be allowed outside those assigned windows. - The midterm is designed to take 110 minutes maximum. - The final is designed to take 110 minutes maximum. - Exam answers can be written using any text editor and uploaded (as .pdf format) to Canvas.
+This is to secure your submission.
+If the exam answers did not get saved on or uploaded to Canvas, the instructor can do nothing.
+Moreover, no hand written or scanned submission will be allowed in the exams.
+Most importantly, tablets, scanners and calculators are not allowed in the exams.

 \\REMINDER: This course requires that you take the 2 exams under the supervision of an approved proctor.
 ProctorU is an allowed option for this course.
 It is entirely the student's responsibility to secure and schedule a proctor before the exam due date and is very important to submit your proctoring request as early as possible to avoid delays.
 Please remember that late exams will not be allowed due to not having scheduled a proctor early enough.
 Registration for proctored exams is available online and there is generally a small fee associated with exam proctoring.
-For more information please visit: <http://ecampus.oregonstate.edu/services/proctoring/ $\geq$ .
-If you need assistance please contact ecampustesting@oregonstate.edu or 541-737-9281.
+For more information please visit: http://ecampus.oregonstate.edu/services/ proctoring/> If you need assistance please contact ecampustesting@oregonstate.edu or 541-737-9281.